-Auditors' Responsibilities.
-Our responsibility is to express an opinion on the fiscal year 2003 and 2002 financial statements of Ginnie Mae based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, and OMB Bulletin No. 01-02, as applicable to government corporations.
-Those standards and OMB Bulletin No. 01-02 require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Our responsibility is to express an opinion on the fiscal year 2004 financial statements of Ginnie Mae based on our audit.
+We conducted our audit in accordance with Auditing Standards Generally Accepted in the United States of America, the standards applicable to audits contained in

+Government Auditing Standards and OMB Bulletin No. 01-02, as applicable to government corporations.
+Those standards and OMB Bulletin No. 01-02 require that we plan and perform audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.

-Our audits were not designed to test the requirements of OMB Bulletin No. 01-02 relating to the Federal Financial Management Improvement Act of 1996 (FFMIA); they are not considered applicable at the Ginnie Mae level.
-Our audits were also not designed to test the requirements of the Federal Credit Reform Act of 1990, because Statement of Federal Financial Accounting Standards No. 2, Accounting for Direct Loans and Loan Guarantees, has not been considered in preparing these financial statements.
+Our audit was not designed to test the requirements of OMB Bulletin No. 01-02 relating to the Federal Financial Management Improvement Act of 1996 (FFMIA); they are not considered applicable at the Ginnie Mae level.
+Our audit was also not designed to test the requirements of the Federal Credit Reform Act of 1990, because Statement of Federal Financial Accounting Standards No. 2, Accounting for Direct Loans and Loan Guarantees, has not been considered in preparing these financial statements.